...

 Ⓒ 青森県観光連盟

-Apart from utilizing it as a toilet break, what you at least want to do is to drink 3 cups of tea from the tea stall in front of the tea house (refer to the photo).
+Apart from using it as a toilet break, you at least want to drink 3 cups of tea from the tea stall in front of the tea house (refer to the photo).

-What is so special about the tea is its legendary benefit.
-Drinking 1 cup can make you live 3 years longer, 2 cups for 6 years, and if you drink 3 cups, you can live until you are really old (which we assume some spirits will protect you from dying from accidents or illness).
+What makes the tea so special is its legendary benefits.
+Drinking 1 cup can add 3 years to your life, 2 cups can add 6 years, and if you drink 3 cups, you can live until you are very old (which we assume some spirits will protect you from dying from accidents or illness).

-Although it really just sounds like a catchphrase, as the tea is free to drink, why not just re-hydrated with it (=゚ω゚)ノ?
+Although it may just sound like a catchphrase, since the tea is free to drink, why not rehydrate with it? (=゚ω゚)ノ

 No one really knows what will happen if you drink more than 3 cups, but we are sure you won’t be transformed into immortal creatures…(´▽`*)